WING-NUS/scisumm-corpus/README.md

     ./README2014.md

-REAMDME file for the previous edition of the shared task hosted at TAC2014.
+README file for the previous edition of the shared task hosted at TAC2014.

     ./docs/corpusconstruction.txt